Benchmarking Gaussian and non-Gaussian input states with a hybrid sampling platform: Experimental Setup

 \section{Experimental Setup}

 Figure~\ref{Fig:GBSsetup} presents a schematic of the PaQS system, divided into its constituent subsystems for clarity.
 The design of PaQS emphasizes integration: both the squeezed-light source (or parametric down-conversion source, PDC) and the programmable interferometer are realized on integrated photonic platforms.
 Notably, the integrated source, in conjunction with an electro-optic modulator and polarizing beamsplitter, enables dynamic switching between TMSV- and SMSV-state generation.
 This architecture allows multiple sampling configurations to be acquired during a single experimental run, thereby ensuring that results from the different sampling schemes are directly commensurable.
 Furthermore, the picosecond squeezed-light pulses generated by the waveguided source enables the implementation of intrinsic photon-number resolution (PNR) in the employed superconducting nanowire single-photon detectors (SNSPDs).
-The integrated interferometer offers convenient and complete programmability of the implemented unitary transformation, with an average insertion loss below 3\,dB (see Supplementary Material).
-An overview of the key subsystems of PaQS is given in Figure~\ref{Fig:GBSsetup}, while detailed descriptions are provided in the Supplementary Material.
+The integrated interferometer offers convenient and complete programmability of the implemented unitary transformation, with an average insertion loss below 3\,dB.
+An overview of the key subsystems of PaQS is given in Figure~\ref{Fig:GBSsetup} and described here, while detailed descriptions can be found in the Appendixes.